What Is Microsoft Lists?

 With Microsoft Lists, you can improve the visual representation of data to make it simple and intuitive.
 Thanks to this, your team will get the most out of it and maximize their overall productivity.

-Sharing Lists and Items
+Sharing lists and items

 You can share lists with editing or read-only permissions.
-You can also share individual items, enable or disable the ability to edit, set expiration dates, and require users to enter a password before accessing the data in the Lists app.
+You can also share individual items, enable or disable the ability to edit, set expiry dates, and require users to enter a password before accessing the data in the Lists app.
 People with access can add comments to the list or only to some items to increase productivity and team communication.

 There are four main views in the Microsoft 365 Lists app in which you can configure your lists: list, grid, gallery, and calendar view.
 Each default view has its advantages, and you can decide which one is the most convenient for you: